Uppsala Southern Schmidt Telescope

 The Uppsala Schmidt Telescope is a Schmidt telescope located in Australia.
 It was moved to Siding Spring Observatory from Mount Stromlo Observatory in 1982.
-The instrument has been used to study the galaxy, asteroids and comets.
+The instrument has been used to study galaxies, asteroids and comets.
 It was last dedicated to the Siding Spring Survey.
 The telescope had a field of view of just over 6° through the use of a correcting plate, making its field three times as large as that of the Anglo-Australian Telescope.
 It used a spherical rather than a parabolic mirror with 0.6 m correcting plate to achieve this.
 Photographic plates and film were used as detectors.

 History

 The Uppsala Schmidt Telescope was built in 1956 in Sweden.
 The telescope was originally located at the Mount Stromlo Observatory.
 It was operational there between 1957 and 1982.
 It took the first images ever recorded of the Sputnik satellite in 1957.

 The telescope was modernised in 2000 and 2001 to include the experimental use of Charge-coupled devices (CCDs) which are 40 times more sensitive than standard photography.

 The Uppsala Schmidt telescope was the instrument used by the Siding Spring Survey to conduct the only professional search for dangerous asteroids being made in the Southern Hemisphere.